dbt-labs/jaffle-shop/README.md

 - `end-of-file-fixer` - which ensures all files end with a newline
 - `trailing-whitespace` - which trims trailing whitespace from files

 At present, the popular SQL linter and formatter SQLFluff doesn't play nicely with the dbt Cloud CLI, so we've omitted it from this project _for now_.
-If you'd like auto-formatting and linting for SQL, check out the dbt Cloud IDE!
+We've already built the backend for linting via the Cloud CLI, so this will change very soon!
+At present if you'd like auto-formatting and linting for SQL, check out the dbt Cloud IDE!

 We have kept a `.sqlfluff` config file to show what that looks like, and to future proof the repo for when the Cloud CLI support linting and formatting.